top of page

 Engage with flexible epistemic identities.

-It promotes interdisciplinary perspectives, critical awareness and respect for differences in epistemic identity.
+This tool helps explore how natural and social scientists approach knowledge differently.
+It promotes interdisciplinary perspectives, critical awareness, and respect for differences in epistemic identity.

-⏱ 70 min | Operational Power
+⏱ 70 min | discursive power (framing)

 CONTACT